Fact check: Do trans athletes have an advantage in elite sport? | DW | 24.07.2021

 "What we've got in our study is, actually, the trans men dominated," said Roberts, referring to his study on trans US military personnel.
 After one year of masculinizing hormones, there was no difference in pushup or run times — however, the number of situps performed in one minute by trans men exceeded cisgender men, or non-transgender men.

-"But nobody's up in arms saying that trans men are going to dominate men's sports," said Roberts, adding that much of the advantages gained for a cisgender man occurs during puberty.
+"But nobody's up in arms saying that trans men are going to dominate men's sports," said Roberts, adding that much of the advantage gained for a cisgender man occurs during puberty.

 Chris Mosier made history in 2020 when he became the first openly transgender athlete to compete in an Olympic trial